Kamla Pant: Early life

 Pant, along with others, protested the gang-rape of a young New Delhi woman in 2012.

 In 2015, she was against the appointment of a transgender person as vice-chairperson of the Uttarakhand State Women's Commission because she did not feel that a transgender woman could "understand and empathise with the problems of women."

-She has also recently been calling for fair education fees for schools, especially private schools which have been charging school fee hikes.
-She has helped organize protests and "initiated the movement" to raise awareness of the issue surround private schools in Uttarakhand.
+She has also recently been calling for fair education fees in schools, especially private schools which have been hiking school fees.
+She has helped to organize protests and "initiated the movement" to raise awareness of the issues around private schools in Uttarakhand.